World Food Day

 - More than one-third of the world’s children are malnourished and 45% of all infant deaths are related to malnutrition.*

-- Three billion people cannot afford healthy diets, while obesity continues to increase worldwide.*
+- Three billion people (40% of the world’s population), cannot afford healthy diets, while obesity continues to increase worldwide.*

 - Most of the world's hungry people are found in the developing world, but over 34 million live in the developed world.*